-Topics in Renaissance Art: Renaissance Florence-Patronage and Politics, 1400-1600

-[Renaissance/Baroque] Dirty politics is not a new phenomenon.
-From 1400 to 1600, revenge, intrigue, and assassination attempts were part of the Florentine political scene as power volleyed between the Albizzi and Medici families, to the religious zealot Savonarola and statesman Piero Soderini, and then back to the Medici popes and dukes.
+Topics in Renaissance Art: Renaissance Florence-Patronage and Politics, 1400-1600 assassination attempts were part of the Florentine political scene as power volleyed between the Albizzi and Medici families, to the religious zealot Savonarola and statesman Piero Soderini, and then back to the Medici popes and dukes.
 All the while, art served as a signifier of political power for each faction.
 This course will study the works of art and architecture that were commissioned for display in the city's churches, piazza, and the palazzi during this period, and consider how the urban landscape served as a venue for patrons to promote their own political propaganda.